NYPL/metadata-documentation/metadata/element/name.md

     - Select the radio button for **Free text**
     - If the authority exists in LCNAF but it is not appearing for selection from the MMS authorities module, input the LCNAF label manually
     - If the authority exists in VIAF:
-        - Input the name as it been used in an NYPL catalog record
+        - Input the name as it has been used in an NYPL catalog record
         - If no NYPL catalog record with that name exists, select and input a name string from VIAF that most closely adheres to <a href="#lc-name-guidelines">LC name formatting guidelines</a>
         - If none of the VIAF labels meet this criteria, construct and input the name according to <a href="#lc-name-guidelines">LC name formatting guidelines</a>
     - If a name does not appear in LC or VIAF, construct and input the name according to <a href="#lc-name-guidelines">LC name formatting guidelines</a>